Mikael-RnD/UiPath-Pack/README.md

 Built as a wrapper around the UiPath CLI Task for [packing projects](https://docs.uipath.com/automation-ops/automation-cloud/latest/user-guide/executing-tasks-cli#packing-projects-into-a-package)

-**Note:** The current version of this action is only compatible with Windows runners

 ## Setup

 This action requires the following items to be configured: